Digital Evidence Collection in Cyber Security – All You Need to Know

 Digital Forensics Process Model

-The process of digital forensics entails the following steps to gather or handle digital evidence:
+Almost all Digital forensics investigation techniques entail the following steps to gather or handle digital evidence:

 1. Identification